JSheldon3488/Ultimate-Tic-Tac-Toe/README.md

 To-Do List:

-    1. Write the ultimate engine
+    1. Write the ultimate engine (done)

-    2. Add functionality for draws to ultimate engine and TTTengine
+    2. Add functionality for draws to ultimate engine and TTTengine (done)

     3. Write unit tests for the ultimate engine